Background pattern

 • Blurred vision

-When this medicine is administered at high doses for a prolonged period of time, systemic side effects (side effects that affect the entire body) may occur.
-The likelihood of these side effects occurring is much lower if a nasal corticosteroid spray is used instead of oral corticosteroids.
-These side effects may vary between individual patients and between different corticosteroid preparations (see section 2).
+When this medicine is administered at high doses for a prolonged period, systemic side effects (side effects that affect the whole body) may occur.
+The likelihood of these effects is much lower if a nasal corticosteroid is used instead of oral corticosteroids.
+These effects may vary between individual patients and between different corticosteroid preparations (see section 2).

-Nasal corticosteroids may affect the normal production of hormones in your body, especially if high doses are used for a long time.
+Nasal corticosteroids may affect the normal production of hormones in your body, especially if they are used at high doses for a long time.
 In children and adolescents, this side effect may cause slower growth.

-In rare cases, a reduction in bone density (osteoporosis) occurs when corticosteroids are administered nasally for a long period of time.
+In rare cases, a reduction in bone density (osteoporosis) may occur when corticosteroids are administered nasally for a long period.

 Reporting of side effects:

-Do not use this medication after the expiration date that appears on the bottle and packaging after “CAD”.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the bottle and carton after “EXP”.
+The expiry date is the last day of the month stated.

 Do not refrigerate or freeze.

-Expiration date after opening: Dispose of any unused portion of the medication 6 months after first opening the nasal spray pump.
+Shelf life after opening: Discard any unused medicine 6 months after opening the nasal spray for the first time.

 Composition of Dymista

-The other components are: sodium edetate, glycerol, microcrystalline cellulose, sodium carmellose, polisorbate 80, benzalkonium chloride, phenylethyl alcohol, and purified water.
+The other components are: disodium edetate, glycerol, microcrystalline cellulose, sodium carmellose, polysorbate 80, benzalkonium chloride, phenylethyl alcohol, and purified water.

 Dymista is presented in an amber glass bottle, equipped with a spray pump, an applicator, and a protective cap.